hazymat/Node-RED-lighting-management/README.md

 - Management of light "fixtures", "zones", and "scenes"
 - NR Dashboard user interface which auto-populates sliders, colour pickers, and scene selection buttons based on which fixtures are in the given zone we are controlling
 - Front-end management of the system (i.e. from NR Dashboard), where you can create zones, assign fixtures to zones etc.
-- All config info stored into context (home.light.config)
+- All config info stored in global context (home.light.config).
 - Light circuits or fittings (or individual bulbs in the case of e.g. Philips Hue) are called Fixtures
 - Fixtures, zones, and mappings are 3 sections under the "manage lighting" tab
 - Scene management is done as part of this, but UI for scenes (add/remove scene, populate or set scene colours or light levels) will be under the tab where lighting controls for a given zone are.
 This enables e.g. family members to create / update / delete lighting scenes for that zone, on the fly.
 (Buttons are updated dynamically so user can test their new scene and tweak quickly)